Our Leadership

 Patron's Council

 Duncan N.R.
-Jackman, Chair
+Jackman, Past Chair

 In 2003 Duncan became Chairman, President and Chief Executive Officer of E-L Financial Corporation, an investment and insurance holding company.
 At the same time, he was also elected Chairman of the Board of The Empire Life Insurance Company.
 Duncan is also Chairman of Algoma Central Corporation, the largest Great Lakes bulk shipper as well as Chairman and President of Economic Investment Trust Limited and United Corporations Limited, two Canadian listed closed-end funds, and a member of the Boards of Directors of several other public and private companies.